 If you’ve been contemplating divorce or if you’ve been presented with divorce papers, you probably have many questions.
 Perhaps you own a business and have many financial assets; you wonder what will happen to both.
 You may also have children you wish to protect.

-In our practice, there are various questions we hear most often from couples moving forward with a divorce.
-Allow us to answer them for you here and hopefully deliver some peace of mind.
+In our practice, we often hear various questions from couples moving forward with a divorce.
+Allow us to answer them here and hopefully deliver some peace of mind.

 Answers to Your Common Divorce Questions